 With consumers seeking more immersive, meaningful ecotourism and nature-based tourism experiences, now is the perfect time to invest in this growing sector.

-The $5 million Activate Ecotourism Infrastructure (Act Eco) pilot initiative will provide financial support to Queensland tourism operators, not-for-profit organisations and local governments to deliver ecotourism and nature-based tourism infrastructure adjacent to, or near, a public protected area, world heritage area, timber reserve or state forest.
+Through this initiative, we’re partnering with industry to deliver ecotourism and nature-based tourism infrastructure adjacent to, or near, a public protected area, world heritage area, timber reserve or state forest.